jamesrcounts/jamesrcounts.com/_drafts/tdd-the-automatweet.md

         ![Generated Files](/media/2017/03/23/generated-files.png)

-        * Note that in 2017 it still creates a project json.
+        * Note that in 2017 it still creates a project json in the test project.
+Well, it's still in preview.

         * Also note that it creates a proper csproj.
 Maybe the project json is just there for compatiblity?
 Should be interesting to see if it gets used for anything.